marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 Finally, the job itself needs to be registered with Dapr so it can be triggered at a later point in time.
-This could happen by injecting a `DaprJobsClient` into a class and executing as part of an inbound operation to your application, but for our purposes, we'll just put it at the bottom of our `Program.cs` file we started above.
-Because we'll be using the `DaprJobsClient` we registered with dependency injection, we need to start by creating a scope so we can access it.
+This could happen by injecting a `DaprJobsClient` into a class and executing as part of an inbound operation to your application, but for this example's purposes, it'll go at the bottom of the `Program.cs` file you started above.
+Because you'll be using the `DaprJobsClient` we registered with dependency injection, we need to start by creating a scope so we can access it.

 ```cs